nodeshift-archived/scripts/README.md

 The `audit-fix.sh` script goes through all examples applying `npm install` and `npm audit fix`.

-This is useful toa utomate dependency remediation to remove vulnerability warnings.
+This is useful to automate dependency remediation to remove vulnerability warnings.

 This script is good to use when we start to notice a good amount of warnings reported by npm audit.